shenwei356/kmcp/docs/tutorial/detect-contaminated-seqs/index.md

-## Detecting contaminated sequences in a bacteria genome
+## Detecting contaminated sequences in a bacteria assembly

 ## tools